Yash240824/csesoc-website/README.md

 	pip install <package name>

-For example, to install django
+The list of dependencies has already been made.
+So to install everything just run:

-	pip install django
+	pip install -r requirements.txt

-Currently the website also has these dependancies

-	pil - python image library
-	python-ldap - ldap library for python (used for zpass authentication)

 Installing Git
 --------------